An aerial view of a displacement camp in Syria showing rows and rows of tents

 Sudan Conflict

 Those criteria are not currently met, but several DEC member charities have a presence in Sudan or neighbouring countries.
-If you would like to help them respond and help people affected by this crisis, you can donate to the following appeals:
+If you would like to help them respond and help people affected by this crisis, you can donate to the following DEC charities: